-We’re going to cover a little bit about the knee joint structure and then share just how and why stem cell therapy from Summit Health Centers is an excellent choice for you.
+We’re going to cover a little bit about the knee joint structure and then share just how and why our services may possibly be an excellent choice for you.

 A torn meniscus can happen due to injury or a degenerative process as in aging.
 Meniscus tear treatment and recovery can range from the typical protocol of rest, ice, compression, elevation, to exercises and getting a brace.
 But if the damage is too much then you’re going to want to look at stem cell therapy and avoid surgery whenever possible.